BageIBeveI/bears-editor/readme.txt

 loading tiles allows you to change the bigtile graphics/collsiion graphics in some stage (and are loaded from folders in the tiles folder. the print button in the tile editor can make these folders.)

+changing the course height and spawn location are self explanatory, and are represented by the red shapes at the bottom of the course. the pink rectangle represents the spawning camera (assuming the code works)

 **TILE EDITOR INFO**
 left click on a palette/colour (top left) to choose it, and right click on a colour to be prompted to change it (in the console, using RGB values from 0 to 255)